Everything You Need to Know about City of Calgary Property Taxes (Due June 30)

 What happens if you don’t pay your Property Taxes?

-If you don’t pay your property taxes, the City of Calgary will charge you a penalty and interest on the outstanding balance.
-Furthermore, if you’re unable to pay your taxes by the deadline, you can enroll in one of two city programs – the Tax Instalment Payment Plan (TIPP) or the Property Tax Assistance Program (PTAP).
+The City of Calgary will charge you a penalty and interest on the outstanding balance.
+If you’re unable to pay your taxes by the deadline, you can enroll in one of two city programs – the Tax Instalment Payment Plan (TIPP) or the Property Tax Assistance Program (PTAP).

 Paying your property taxes on time is an essential responsibility of homeowners.
 It is essential to understand your property taxes, where your money is going, and how much you need to pay so you can meet your obligation.
 Property owners in Calgary have an additional three months to pay their taxes, allowing them to plan with their budget.
-Remember, if you’re unable to pay your taxes on time, you can enroll in the TIPP or PTAP payment plans to avoid penalties and interest charges.
+Remember, you can enroll in the TIPP or PTAP payment plans to avoid penalties and interest charges.
 With these tips, paying your property taxes on time will be an easy feat.

 Recommended Posts